Ag-hosh/Blockchain-Assignment/README.md

 The project's file structure is meticulously organized for clarity and ease of development:

-- **run.sh / run.bat**: A Windows batch file employed to initiate the Flask server.
+- **run.sh / run.bat**: A batch file employed to initiate the Flask server.

 - **app.py**: The primary Flask application file responsible for routing and serving web pages.